ONSdigital/dp/LOGGING_STANDARDS.md

 ## Logging standards

 **Does it add value?**

-All apps should log important events, especially failures.
+All apps should log important events, especially failures, and any information which adds value is worth including in the event.

-- use consistent fields
-- libraries should return (not log) errors
-- callers should log the errors they receive
+### Formatting

-- JSON logging
+- JSON formatted
-- timestamps: use ISO 8601 `created` field
-- HTTP Requests
-    - On request
-        - URL (including query string)
-        - Method
-    - Response failures, log:
-        - Response (code)
-        - Expected response
-- log *levels* are not so valuable,  default to `info` if library insists
-- do not log queries (e.g. SQL strings) - log the individual parameters in a structured way
+- Use consistently named fields
-- use snake-case - all lowercase - keys
+- Keys should be snake_cased and all lowercase
-- never log passwords, credentials, auth headers
-  - mask or take sub-strings allows for small portions of credentials more securely
-- on startup, log config

 ### Important fields